Xe/when-then-zen/meditation/metta.md

 > Then enforce the mantra "May I be at peace"
 > And empty your heart of empathy for yourself
 > Then enforce the mantra "May I be happy"
-> And let this metta radiate out of you
+> And feel the sensations that arise

 This is optional, I find it helpful on really bad days.
 The general idea is that your mind should be filled with the opposite of what the mantra suggests.
 IE: danger -> compassion, mental suffering -> friendliness, etc. The difference between what is spoken, felt and thought serves as a harmony of sorts.
 It can be very powerful.

 ## Scenario: Giving Metta to Someone Else